Seb-Lis/ComfyUI_Node_Pack/README.md

-# SEB Custom Nodes for ComfyUI
+# Custom Nodes for ComfyUI

 A collection of utility nodes for image processing, workflow management, and generation metadata tracking.